blanchardjeremy/jinja-bootstrap/README.md

 ## Roadmap

   * Add bootstrap support to other frameworks: Flask, Hyde, Google App Engine, others?
+  * Pagination
+  * Breadcrumbs
+  * Navigation other than the top nav
+  * Helpers to make class="active" easy
+  * Labels
+  * Progress bars
+  * Macros to help with reponsive design (not sure what this would look like)

 This library uses version numbers according to the [SemVer](http://semver.org/) specification.